Introduction to Formulas

-A formula can be created from the formula-page in Plecto, which is located under "KPI management" -> "Formulas" in the sidebar of the Plecto interface.
+A formula can be created from the formula page in Plecto, which is located under "KPI management", then "Formulas" in the sidebar of the Plecto interface.

 From this page, you can create a formula by following these steps:

-- Give your formula a title that describes its purpose that also allows you to keep the list of formulas organized and well-structured
+- Give your formula a clear title that best describes its purpose and that allows you to keep a well-structured list

-- Click on the "+"-symbol on the grey button to add a function
+- Click on the "+" symbol under "Formula" to add a function

-- Select the function you would like to use in the formula (read more about what the different functions do below)
+- Select the function you would like to use (read more about functions below)

-- Press "Save" at the bottom-right of the page
+- To finish, click "Save" at the bottom-right

-- That is it!
-You have now created a formula and can apply it to your dashboard
+That's it - you have now created a formula and can apply it to your dashboard!

-The below recording shows how this can be done in a matter of seconds.
+Note: The recording below shows how this can be done in a matter of seconds.
 This example creates a formula that counts the number of HubSpot tickets, but can easily be used for any kind of data:

-You can use the following functions when creating a formula:
+You can use the following functions to a formula:

 - Quantity > Counts the number of registrations in a data source

-- Unique values > Counts the numbers of registrations with a unique value in a field that you specify
+- Unique values > Counts the number of registrations with a unique value in a field that you specify

 - Sum > Sums the values of a field in a data source